Bereck Kofman

 Bereck Kofman was the father of a family of six children, three sons and three daughters, including the future professor of philosophy at the Sorbonne, Sarah Kofman.
-The family settled in France in 1929Dictionnaire des femmes juives en France.
-Présences féminines juives en FRANCE (XIXè-XXè siècles).
-KOFMAN Sarah 1934–1944 Philosophe. where they were granted French citizenship.
+The family settled in France in 1929 where they were granted French citizenship.

 On 16 July 1942 Kofman was arrested by the Vichy police during the rafle du Vélodrome d'Hiver, together with about 13,000 other Jews, and moved to Drancy internment camp to wait for deportation.
 According to his daughter Sarah, her father heard about the roundup through rumours and had left his residence very early to warn the other Jews of the danger, before returning home, ready to sacrifice himself for his family.
 He was arrested at four in the afternoon.
 His family, who never saw him again, received a postcard, written by someone else, from the camp at Drancy.
 He was deported to Auschwitz by the Convoi (Convoy) No 12 on 29 July 1942.
 After the war, a death certificate was sent from Auschwitz.
 According to the testimony of a survivor from Auschwitz during this time, Rabbi Kofman was at the camp for one year before his murder by a Kapo on a Shabbat because he refused to work.
 He was beaten up with a pickax and buried alive.
 The perpetrator of the crime, a Jewish butcher, returned from deportation and reopened his shop, Rue des Rosiers, in the Pletzl.

 Sarah Kofman has remarked that the only souvenir remaining from her father is a fountain pen and that this was the source of all her writings.